kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-2.md

 We look at our page the color has not changed.
 Why not?

 ## Alter Widget HTML
-If you use the Dashboard to open `Sample Page`.
-You will see that this page was created with the code from `page.php`.
+Use the Dashboard to open `Sample Page`.
 If you inspect the sidebar code you will see our widget is using `H2` elements for our headings.
 How can we change them to `H3`?

 `functions.php`